Nearly¬†one-third of home buyers are¬†first-time home buyers, according to the National Association of REALTORS¬ģ.

 So, with mortgage rates¬†below four percent; and with rents rising faster than home values, it's cheaper to buy than to rent in many U.S. markets.¬†

-More than 6 million¬†U.S. consumers are expected to buy a home in 2016.
+More than 6 million¬†U.S. consumers are expected to buy a home this year.
 If you're planning to be among them, you'll want to make a plan for your purchase.

 Follow these steps¬†before¬†you start your search.
 By asking good questions, you'll¬†have a firmer grasp of the home buying process and, also, of your finances.